passion8/fedena-install/README.md

 #Fedena Installation Script

-The official fedena installation guide is not fully documented.So,here i have released fully working installation script.I tested in Ubuntu Server 12.04.1 LTS in AWS-ec2 and it is working fine.
+The official fedena installation guide is not fully documented.So,here i have released fully working installation script.I have tested in Ubuntu Server 12.04.1 LTS in AWS-ec2 and it is working fine.

 ##Features
 * RVM Support